ruyd/Concentrate/README.md

 Reading a lot and or studying a bit on YouTube without Premium?

-Me too but it's incredibly hard with all the advertising desperately competing for your attention, out of necessity, this add-on was born.
-I really hope it helps your studies and peace of mind.
+Me too but it's incredibly hard with all the advertising desperately competing for your attention.

+Out of necessity, this add-on was born, I really hope it helps your studies and peace of mind.

 Features: